A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Introduction

 Theorem C proves the existence of bubbling solutions along the boundary of \eqref{eq1-18}.
 For these bubbling solutions, only the second component blows up.
-We call this type of bubbling solutions of type I. Inspired by Theorem B, there may exists another type of bubbling solutions along the boundary of \eqref{eq1-20} (or equivalently \eqref{eq1-21}), which we call of type II.
-But for type II, the estimate \eqref{eq1-5-9} no longer holds, which means that {\it both} components of bubbling solutions blow up at infinity, namely the asymptotics of type II are more complicated.
-The main result of this paper is to prove the existence of bubbling solutions of type II.
+We call this type of bubbling solutions of {\it type I}.
+Inspired by Theorem B, there might exist another type of bubbling solutions along the boundary of \eqref{eq1-20} (or equivalently \eqref{eq1-21}), which we call of {\it type II}.
+But for type II, the estimate \eqref{eq1-5-9} no longer holds, which means that {\it both components of bubbling solutions blow up at infinity}, namely the asymptotics of type II are more complicated.